gdemirdoken/X-GrammarCorrection/README.md

 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request on the GitHub repository.

 License
-This project is open-source and available under the MIT License.
-(You might need to create a LICENSE file in your repo if you want to explicitly define this.)
+This project is open-source.

 Contact
-For questions or feedback, please contact [Your Name/Email/LinkedIn/Website].
+For questions or feedback, please contact Dr. Gokhan Demirdoken by email (gokhan.demirdoken@gmail.com).